 How old were you when you first realised you had an issue with certain sounds?

-Definitely from the age of 9 or 10, but possibly as early as 5.
-There was an incident with carrots.
+Definitely from the age of 11, but possibly as early as 5 (remember there being an incident with carrots).

 When did you first find out it was called misophonia?